racheltsuchiyama/PyBer_Analysis/README.md

 # PyBer_Analysis
 ## Project Overview

 The purpose of this project was to analyse data to help improve the accessibility and affordability of the ride-sharing app PyBer.
-I assessed the fares, number of drivers, and number of riders in the urban, suburban, and rural cities.
+I compared the fares, number of drivers, and number of riders in the urban, suburban, and rural cities.
+With this data, I was able to assess the disparities between the city types and determine ways to minimize these disparities.

 ## Resources
 ### Data